 How Do I Work Out My Average Distance?

 As we said above, this all-important understanding takes time and effort.
 Over time you will naturally become more familiar with your distance capabilities and average but in the early years, you will have to do a bit of homework.

 The fastest way to do this is at the driving range.
 You will need to experiment with each club and keep track of the results.
-If you hit around 50 shots with a particular club and eliminate the 5 worst and 5 best, that will give you a fairly accurate idea of your average with that club.
+If you hit each club around 50 times and eliminate the 5 worst and 5 best, that will give you a fairly accurate idea of your average with that club.

 The same can be done on the course but will not be as accurate and will take a lot longer.
 The best approach is to use both the range and the course and keep track of your averages as well as your progress.

 This is an excellent exercise for beginner golfers.

 So, as much as the above golf club distance charts are a useful guideline, the true average varies widely from player to player.
 It is important to work out your average.
 This should naturally increase over time as your skills and technique improve.